Andouille Sausage and Chicken Pot Pie

 This post has been sponsored by Johnsonville®.
 All thoughts and opinions are my own.

 I’ve been in a serious rut with recipes lately.
 Trying to find inspiration for new flavors and creations when you’re at home every single day with a toddler, and now a newborn, can be a challenge.
 It’s been a lot of sandwiches for lunch, and frozen pizzas on repeat.
 But when you find exciting flavors and new products on your grocery store shelves, they can kickstart your mind toward new creations that reinspire!
-With Johnsonville® Andouille Rope Sausage, that I was able to pick up at my local Safeway, I got a singular idea in my head for a Cajun-inspired Andouille and chicken pot pie.
-You can even save $1/1 on Johnsonville Rope Sausage now!
+With Johnsonville® Andouille Rope Sausage, it made this easy.

 Quick, easy, and accessible ingredients and recipes are key right now, and who doesn’t need easy?
 And I need loads of flavors to kick up the usual dinner routine, too.
 The best part about this recipe is that if Andouille isn’t your speed, there are a variety of other Johnsonville Rope sausage flavors to choose from, like traditional smoked, Cracked Black Pepper Beef or Smoked Turkey Garlic.

 Ingredients for Andouille Sausage and Chicken Pot Pie

 - Butter, divided